 The two choruses reverted to their former status in 1986, and Peter Frewen was selected as music director of the smaller and now fully auditioned Oratorio Chorale.
 During Frewen’s tenure, the Chorale performed a wide range of music from the Renaissance to the present day.
 Highlights have included performances of Mozart’s Requiem with internationally known soprano Barbara Bonney; Maine premieres of Ronald Perera’s The Outermost House, with author Henry Beston’s daughter, poet Kate Barnes, as narrator; Bryan Johansen’s Lux Aeterna, with PSO principal cellist James Kennedy; and Dominick Argento’s Jonah and the Whale.
 The Chorale’s first commissioned work, Pravasa, Travels of the Guitar, by Vineet Shende, premiered in spring 2013, with a preview at the Portland Conservatory of Music’s Back Cove Contemporary Festival.

 Following Peter Frewen’s retirement in June 2013, the Chorale selected Emily Isaacson as his successor.
-A native of Brunswick, Maine, Isaacson is also music director of Boston City Singers’ upper high school division.
-She is a Williams College graduate and has earned master’s degrees from Edinburgh University and the University of Oregon.
+A native of Brunswick, Maine, Isaacson is a Williams College graduate and has earned master’s degrees from Edinburgh University and the University of Oregon.
 She is currently a doctoral candidate in choral conducting at the University of Illinois.
-An advocate and practitioner of music education, Isaacson formed the music department of an inner-city school in Washington, D.C. and is currently an artist-in-residence with VSA Massachusetts, an organization that brings arts education to underserved schools.
+Isaacson is also director of choral activities at Clark University in Worcester.
+She and her husband and two-year-old daughter live in Portland, Maine.